mdurc/sunny-lang/README.md

     - Bootstrap compiler

 ## Language Features
-- [ ] Strongly typed (with type-checking) & compiled
+- [x] Strongly typed (with type-checking) & compiled
     - Parser adds declared symbols, manages scopes, and asserts that only one declaration (function or variable) appears per identifier.
     - Type checker resolves references, validates assignments and operations on resolved types.
         - Handles context-sensitive rules (location of break/continue/return statements, and forward references)
 - [x] No main function entrypoint is required.
 Expressions outside of functions are evaluated from top to bottom.
-- [ ] Panic mode recovery for parsing errors: multiple error reporting without cascading
+- [x] Panic mode recovery for parsing errors: multiple error reporting without cascading
     - Has full memory management and freeing all dynamic memory upon any errors.
 (Complicates the code but can be removed and simplified very easily)
-- [ ] Isolated String expressions are automatically printed to stdout
 - [ ] Structs but no classes
 - [ ] Enums associated to integers
-- [ ] Spaces only
 - [ ] Inline assembly with the `asm { }` block
 - [ ] Function pointers
-- [ ] Implicit value returns
+- [x] Implicit value returns from named return values
+    - Explicit return via `return` keyword is allowed.
 - [ ] Default parameters in any order
-- [ ] Immutability (final in java) by default, forbidding reassignment
+- [x] Immutability (final in java) by default, forbidding reassignment after initialization
     - `mut` keyword upon definition for mutability
 - [ ] Value model for primitive assignment and parameters
 - [ ] Stack trace logs